locize/blog/source/_posts/remix-i18n.md

 }
 ```

-The last important piece is the `root.js` file:
+The last important piece is the `root.jsx` file:
 ```javascript
 import {
   Links,